mq-data-science-micro-2021/practicals-master/README.md

-# practicals-master
+# Weekly Practical Notebooks

-Master repository for practical workshops for Data Science micro credential
+This repository will contain your weekly notebooks for the Data Science micro-credential course.